-Students with SPD have great inconsistencies and fluctuation in processing information.
-In a school set up they may show the following signs:
+Students with S.P.D. have significant inconsistencies and fluctuations in processing information.
+In a school setup, they may show the following signs:

 - Have difficulty regulating their arousal levels: either hyperactive (always on the go) or hypoactive (rarely moves even in the playground).

-- Are distractible and/or have difficulty paying attention.
+- Are distractible and/or need help paying attention.

 - Chews/licks on non-food objects.

 - Avoids getting their hands messy.